lgonzalezrouco/pti/p4_seg/README.md

 Test the new operations with your client.

-### 2.4 Optional task
+#### 4.2.4 Optional task

 You may think of an alternative to the used proof-of-work.
 You may add a method which allows to apply this alternative and test it.

-### 2.5 Documenting
+#### 4.2.5 Documenting

-Document the results and interpret the operations that you tested with the code.
+In your report, document the results and interpret the operations that you tested with the code.